giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/README.md

 This verification case demonstrates how a Continuous Section Field (CSF) defines an evaluable sectional function along a member axis, rather than a fixed table of section properties.

 The member has total length $L = 10$ and is represented by two continuous CSF intervals joined at $z = 5$.
-Each interval defines reference cross-sections, polygonal zones, and longitudinal participation fields. `CSFStacked` concatenates the two intervals into a single global member representation that can be evaluated at any station $z$ along the member axis.
+Each interval defines reference cross-sections, polygonal zones, and longitudinal participation fields. `CSFStacked` concatenates the two intervals into a single global member representation that can be evaluated at any station $z$ along the member axis./

 The case is intentionally simple in geometry and non-trivial in sectional behaviour.
 The cross-section is a stacked rectangular section composed of three components: